Apress/developing-solutions-for-microsoft-azure-certification-companion/ch08/README.md

 1. Add a value for the secret into KeyVault

     Retrive the URI

-    Leverage the URI to create a reference from the App Service to the Key Vault Secret
+    Leverage the URI in the app configuraation settings to create a reference from the App Service to the Key Vault Secret

     >**Note**: You will see an error at this point, and the page will just show the secret URI instead of the secret value.
 This is expected.